 Lipp adds that sellers should aim for a balance of consistency and sensitivity when following up, lest customers see them as annoying.

-“You have to be mindful on how often you’re reaching out and then how long you do that, and how you’re reaching out,” he says.
+“You have to be mindful of how often you’re reaching out, how long you do that, and how you’re reaching out,” he says.

 “And if you’re not getting any engagement, you have to be respectful in walking away.”

 Ensure that your data is accurate and updated

 A sales pipeline should be able to give you an overall view of your business at a glance.
 New leads are added, customers move from stage to stage, deals are closed, and unresponsive leads are taken out on a daily basis, and your sales pipeline should reflect these changes.